Timinator2000/Algorithm_X/06 - your turn/05 - three little piggies.md

 Setting Algorithm X up for success comes down to generating an exhaustive list of every possible location a house could be placed on the gameboard in such a way that all rules are obeyed.
 Of course, that includes all rotations of the house.

-This puzzle is a perfect fit for Algorithm X, but setting up the matrix will take some time and a lot of attention to detail.
+This puzzle is another great fit for Algorithm X, but setting up the matrix will take some time and a lot of attention to detail.

 # Rotating a 2-Dimensional Array